Ciorbingus/CSharp-Forms-GUI/README.md

-Those are some simple Database projects with GUI.
+Some simple Database projects with GUI.
 It is targeted to romanian speakers.
+Their usage is specifically targeted towards Romanian-speaking users.